 If the transmit antenna pattern of a single transmission of a group addressed frame covers more than one

-Receiver and the supported MCS set of each of the receivers is known to the sender, then the MCS used for the transmission shall be an MCS common to the supported MCS sets of all of the receivers.
-If such an MCS is not known, the frame shall be transmitted using an MCS from the mandatory MCS set of the DMG control or SC mode.
+receiver, then the sender shall employ an MCS that is supported by all of the receivers. .
+Furthermore, the sender shall not employ π/2-8-PSK modulation unless all receivers support π/2-8-PSK modulation.
+If the capability of any receiver is not known, the frame shall be transmitted using an MCS from the mandatory MCS set of the DMG control or SC mode.

 Rate selection for individually addressed Data and Management frames transmitted by DMG STAs